rreusser/regl-gpu-lines/README.md

 ### Vertex shader data flow

 This module parses the specified vertex shader for GLSL `#pragma` directives which define the line properties and data flow.
+This should handle vertex attributes and varying parameters.
+If you require uniform values, you may pass them yourself by wrapping line drawing in your own `regl` command.

 #### `#pragma lines: attribute <dataType> <attributeName>`
 - `dataType`: one of `float`, `vec2`, `vec3`, `vec4`